scikit-build/scikit-build-core/docs/plugins/hatchling.md

 To use the plugin, make sure hatchling and scikit-build-core are in your `build-system.requires`.
-A recent version of hatchling is best; you need 1.23 to get `cmake` and `ninja` auto-added if needed, and 1.25 if you want to write out custom scripts, metadata, or shared data.
+A recent version of hatchling is best; you need 1.23 to get `cmake` and `ninja` auto-added if needed, and 1.24 if you want to write out custom scripts, metadata, or shared data.

 You need a `tool.hatch.build.targrst.wheel.hooks.scikit-build` section to activate the plugin.
-Currently, you need at least the `experimental` option to use the plugin, which means you awknoledge that this might move in the next release of scikit-build-core.
+Currently, you need at least the `experimental` option to use the plugin, which means you acknowledge that this might move in the next release of scikit-build-core.
 It was added in 0.9.

 ```toml